University of Stockholm

 There are no American representatives on site.
 Students work with university personnel at the International OfUice.
 This program offers little assistance.
 Students should be mature, independent and resourceful, as they are expected to function on their own.

 Students at Stockholm University are required to take 30 ECT credit points per semester of study (30 S.U. credits = 4 Haverford credits).
 Most courses are 10 weeks long and students take only one course during each 10-week period.
 There are a few 5-week courses— students would need to take 2 of these per 10-week period.
 One credit refers to an input of approximately 40 hours of work.
 When deciding credit points for each course not only the hours of lectures and seminars is counted, but also the work demanded of the students for group activities, essay writing, etc. Since the semester is 20 weeks in duration, 30 credits points means about 40 hours of work a week.
 A course in the Swedish language is available as part of the course of study.
 Students who wish to take this Swedish course need only take total of 15 points during the semester in addition to the language course in order to fulUill 4 Haverford credits.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Full university curriculum, but a limited number of courses taught in each department.